fctr-id/okta-ai-agent/README.md

 ## ⚠️ Good to Know

 ### Beta Release 🧪
-* Testing grounds - keep it out of production!
+* Tako is still in testing grounds - keep it out of production!
 * Currently focusing on core user fields
 * Large orgs might need a coffee break during sync